5 steps to creating a foolproof IT disaster recovery plan

 Table of Contents

 Imagine this: you get that dreaded 3 AM call saying that the storm took out your entire data center—leading to a huge disruption in services and massive data loss.
-This event could cost your company millions of dollars in losses, especially if you do not have a disaster recovery plan (DRP).
+This event could cost your company millions of dollars in losses, especially if you do not have an IT disaster recovery plan (DRP).

 As an IT asset manager, you know that a reliable DRP is essential to keeping your infrastructure safe and secure.
 Unfortunately, creating the perfect DRP can be tricky.
 Costly delays and unexpected expenses may arise if you do not pay close attention to the details.